DavidMatthewFraser/easy-to-git/CONTRIBUTING.md

 ### HTML Style
-- use 1 tab for a nested HTML element
+- use 1 tab for a nested HTML elements
-- there should be no whitespaces between lines of code
+- there should be no whitespace between lines of code
 ### CSS Style
 - CSS styles are grouped by HTML element, Classes, Ids, Nested Elements, Media Queries, Keyframes
 - there should be no whitespaces between lines of code